kristineberke/automated-test-for-website-feature/README.md

-# End-to-End Testing Sample
+# Automated Test for a Website Feature
-This repository contains end-to-end tests for a sample web application using Cypress.
+This repository contains tests for a simple web application using Cypress.

 ## Setup
 1. Clone the repository: